by Davy Kraken

 I turned around and looked at the gentle giant, who remained fast asleep throughout the exchange between Kelly and me despite what must have been a very acute sense of hearing, taking into account his large ears.
 He had a broad smile on his face as he slept.
 His dreams were obviously much more pleasurable than mine had been lately.
 I walked several feet across the pillow so I was in front of the large black nose, then reached out and patted it gently.
-“I’m sorry you didn’t get a chance to say goodbye, Khal,” I apologized to the unresponsive dingo, “but I know you’ll be fine.
+“I’m sorry you didn’t get a chance to say goodbye, Khal,” I apologized to the unresponsive boy, “but I know you’ll be fine.
 I’m the one I should be worried about.”
 With that said, I walked away from him toward the bedside table and heaved myself up on top of it, and then I moved to the window and looked over the edge.
-Sure enough, Kelly gazed up at me expectantly from about fifteen feet below.
+Sure enough, Kelly gazed up at me expectantly from about twenty feet below.
 As I lifted myself up onto the windowsill, I looked back at our savior one last time before leaping to the ground, making a perfect landing squarely on my feet.

 “I told you I wouldn’t be leaving without you,” she said.
 “I know you better than you know yourself.”